 Above: Professor Brian Morgan (Left), Help to Grow Participant Becky Harford (right)

 Professor Brain Morgan, Director of the Creative Leadership and Enterprise Centre, said:

 “Our second cohort of businesses came from across Wales and represented a huge range of sectors, including social enterprises, manufacturing, hospitality and professional services.

 It’s an excellent opportunity for businesses to meet and learn from each other and get the help they need to address today’s economic challenges, whilst at the same time growing their business.

 After they graduate from the programme, Help to Grow continues to support these business leaders through a series of events based on a thriving alumni network.”

 Vanessa Molloy, Brand Manager of Super Rod in Blaenavon, attended the course to step back from the day-to-day work and focus on business growth and development.
 Vanessa said:

-“In a very busy day-to-day environment it’s hard to stop and reflect on things we should be doing.
-This course really forced us to think about the business in a different way, and helped us prepare for the things we don’t know.
+“In a very busy day-to-day environment, it’s hard to stop and reflect on things we should be doing.
+This course forced us to think about the business differently, and helped us prepare for the future.

-“The biggest takeaway for us was to clearly define our sense of purpose as a business, something that was always there but that simply needed to be spelt out.
+“The biggest takeaway for us was to clearly define our sense of purpose as a business, something that was always there but that simply needed to be spelled out.